zguesmi/blind-assistant/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Zied-Guesmi/blind-assistant/blob/master/LICENSE) file for details.
+This project is licensed under the GPLv2 License - see the [LICENSE](https://github.com/Zied-Guesmi/blind-assistant/blob/master/LICENSE) file for details.

 ## TODO